Connector Database

 Access Security

-The connector requires a login account that can access the database.
-The following rights should be granted to the user: execute for all store procedures in the database; create, update, delete tables and views in the database.
-Note that the installation will assign a default user and role and set the permissions.
-This can be changed if required.
-Consult the security section regarding the security settings.
+The Connector requires a login account that can access the database.
+Grant the following rights to the user: EXECUTE for all stored procedures in the database; CREATE, UPDATE, DELETE on tables and views in the database.
+The installation assigns a default user and role and sets permissions, which can be changed if required.
+Consult the Security section for details.

 Enabling the database

-The installation routine will automatically enable the database for the Using CLR
+The installation routine will automatically enable the database for Using CLR.